Lie theory of finite simple groups and the Roth property: The Killing form and conjugation representations for

-Although we are primarily interested in simple groups, the symmetric groups are so sufficiently close and more readily computable that they are useful as a first indication.
-Also in noncommutative geometry $S_3$ in particularly with its 2-cycles class has the same noncommutative de Rham cohomology as $\C_q[SU_2]$ and has the flavour of some kind of discrete model of that.
-In this section we develop our theory for general $S_n$.
+Although Conjecture~\ref{con} and other points of discussion have been for simple groups, the symmetric groups are sufficiently close that we expect much of the discussion to apply to them as well.
+Our main result, Proposition~\ref{KSn}, is for $S_n$ with its 2-cycles class, namely an explicit decomposition of $\C \CC$ into irreducible representations in a manner compatible with the eigenspace decomposition under $K$, and with explicit formulae for the eigenvalues.
+In particular, we show that the Killing form matrix $K$ for this conjugacy class is nondegenerate.
+In this case it is necessarily positive definite by Proposition~\ref{sig}.
+At the other extreme we find the maximal eigenvalue $\lambda_{max}$ for the $n$-cycles conjugacy class when $n$ is an odd prime.

 First we note that in the case of $S_n$ for $n>4$, with the 2-cycles conjugacy class, one can see from the formulae for the Killing form in \cite{Ma:perm} that $K$ itself has all entries strictly positive.
-Hence the Proposition~\ref{theta} applies in this case and there is a unique maximal eigenvalue, with eigenspace spanned by $\theta$.
-For $S_3$ and $S_4$, $K$ is reducible, and $\theta$ is a maximal eigenvector but each eigenvalue has multiplicity 3 (as one can see from Table 3 below).
-Our main result in this section is, for $S_n$ with its 2-cycles class, an explicit decomposition of $\C \CC$ into irreducible representations in a manner compatible with the eigenspace decomposition under $K$.
-We also find explicit formulae for the eigenvalues.
-As an application we obtain that the Killing form matrix $K$ for this conjugacy class is positive definite.
+Hence Proposition~\ref{thetared} applies in this case and there is a unique maximal eigenvalue, with eigenspace spanned by $\theta$.
+For $S_3$ and $S_4$, $K$ is reducible, and $\theta$ is a maximal eigenvector but each eigenvalue has multiplicity 3.

-Additionally at the end of the section we give a complete analysis for which conjugacy classes contain the sign representation.

-First recall that irreducible representations of $S_n$, called the Specht modules, are indexed by partitions $\lambda \vdash n$, and a partition is represented by its {\it Young diagram} or {\it shape}.
-For example the partition $(4,2,1)$ of $7$ is represented by

-The Specht module associated to such a partition, or shape, is constructed abstractly for example in \cite{Fulton, Sagan}.

-We will use another construction \cite{Fulton-Harris} of the Specht module $S^\lambda$, namely as a subrepresentation of the regular representation.
-We recall this construction now.
-Note that, since $S^\lambda$ occurs in the regular representation with multiplicity equal to $\dim S^\lambda$, the construction for given $\lambda$ naturally depends on an additional choice.
-Namely we choose a {\it tableau} of shape $\lambda$, a one-to-one labelling of the boxes by the integers $\{1,\dotsc, n\}$.
-As usual, the symmetric group $S_n$ acts on the set of tableaux by permuting the entries.

-To the chosen tableau $T$ we associate its `row subgroup' $R(T)$, consisting of permutations in $S_n$ preserving the row sets, and its `column subgroup' $C(T)$ of permutations preserving the column sets.